 How do you react the next time you play and attempt to break through?
 How do you feel now that you have landed flat on your back on the ground in vicious defeat?
 You will be more cautious and trust yourself less.
 You may hesitate by running with less speed.
 You may believe, because you failed to break through one set of arms, you will fail to do so again.
 Some people will rise to the challenge and others will quit the game.
 Be it Red Rover or a diet, the more it doesn’t work for you, the more you are trained to believe it will never work.

 Chances are you have already created negative patterns in your mind.
 Chances are you already may not believe in yourself or in the fact that dieting can work.
 Don’t worry, there is still plenty of time to retrain these patterns and the course of your thought processes.
 To help, I have provided these simple steps to follow in order to achieve your goal.

 I don’t care if you write a letter, leave a comment, start a log in the forums, call your mother, or shout it in the middle of the street.
 You need to be honest about everything—lies you tell yourself, your victories (small or large), and your justifying.
 Live in the reality of what you have created for yourself.
 No shame, no drama…just honesty.

 Once you understand your past—leave it there.
 What is done is done.
 You need to wipe the slate clean and give yourself a ticket to ride toward a new life.

 Step 3 – Set Up a Program for Yourself

 It doesn’t have to be fancy.
 It doesn’t even have to be new.
 What it does need to be is realistic.
 Take into account the intensity of your goal and what you feel best serves your outlook.
-If you need pre-made programs, check out The Fat Loss Troubleshoot or the members of the Lean Being Programs.
+If you need pre-made programs, check out The Fat Loss Troubleshoot.

 Step 4 – Accept That Results Will Happen When You Do the Right Things